loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 #import "../Prelude.typ": todo, drawStack, indent, bigTodo
+#import "../Prelude.typ": languageName

 == Language ABI <languageAbiChapter>
 As with any language, one should define a Application Binary Interface (ABI).
-SLFL defines it's own data type allocation strategy and calling convention.
+#languageName defines it's own data type allocation strategy and calling convention.
-As said before in @CompilingCompilationTarget, SLFL only uses one stack frame during normal execution which is used for variable storage and register spilling.
+As said before in @CompilingCompilationTarget, #languageName only uses one stack frame during normal execution which is used for variable storage and register spilling.
-This stack frame is located on the stack given by the operating system, which will be refered to as the system stack henceforth, and outside of this system stack, SLFL makes heavy use of other stacks.
+This stack frame is located on the stack given by the operating system, which will be refered to as the system stack henceforth, and outside of this system stack,
+#languageName makes heavy use of other stacks.
 These stacks are used for passing variables and all calculations.
 This stack usage is similar in nature to the JVM#todo[source] or WebAssembly #todo[source :)], which also makes heavy use of stacks